shree214ram/DSA/Data Structure/String(22)/Palindrome(6)/checking palindrome in a stream/readme.md

 Compare ‘firstr’ and ‘second’, they don’t match, so print no.
 Calculate hash values for next iteration, i.e., i = 2
-Since i is odd, ‘firstr’ is not changed and ‘second’ becomes hash(“c”) i = 2
+Since i is ----odd----, ‘firstr’ is not changed and ‘second’ becomes hash(“c”) i = 2

 Compare ‘firstr’ and ‘second’, they don’t match, so print no.
 Calculate hash values for next iteration, i.e., i = 3
-Since i is even, ‘firstr’ becomes hash(“ba”) and ‘second’ becomes hash(“cb”) i = 3
+Since i is ----even----, ‘firstr’ becomes hash(“ba”) and ‘second’ becomes hash(“cb”) i = 3

 Compare ‘first’ and ‘second’, they don’t match, so print no.
 Calculate hash values for next iteration, i.e., i = 4